The Monroes in France : a long story

 In the following generation, we should also remember the names of Claude Roe Monroe, an officer in the French Hussars; and also his young sister Marie-Anne who during the French revolution saved her father and her elder brothers from the guillotine by a courageous intervention at the Comité de Salut Public in Lyon where her family then lived.

 During the 19th century the Monroes of France, already established in fine estates in the Lyon area, settled also in Savoie, in Dauphiné, and in the Midi.
 Thanks to a lasting peace the family’s military traditions gave way to the practice of law.
 Charles-Henri-Dieudonné, grandson of the grandson of the first French Charles, was distinguished as first President of the appeal court of Chambéry.
-The family of his wife Laure Gavinet was from Avignon.
-They established themselves in this region under the name of Girardon - the family of the famous sculptor.
+He then settled in Avignon and through his daughter Louise links us with the numerous and renowned Girardon family.
 We may recall here that an ancestor of Anthony Chamier, member of CMA Council, came from this Avignon area and that the name is still remembered there.
 This family had to leave France because they were Protestants.
 Conflicting but parallel fates!

 Also in the middle of the 19th century, two brothers Charles-François-Donald and Louis-Eugène still bore the name of Monroe.
-The elder fathered the numerous de Drouas family and the younger settled at the Chateau de Chervé in the département of the Loire, and by his marriage with the beautiful Valentine Turin –perhaps a descendant of the Savoie dynasty – had nine children.
+The elder, through the marriage of his grand-daughter Francoise Monroe with the Baron Henry de Drouas, originates our links with this ancient family of Burgundy.
+The younger settled at the Chateau de Chervé in the département of the Loire, and by his marriage with the beautiful Valentine Turin – perhaps a descendant of the Savoie dynasty – had nine children.
 Three of them took holy Orders.
 One was a Carmelite at Rome, another a Fille de la Charite and a third – Francois - a Jesuit missionary in Alaska for forty years.
 One of the daughters, Isabelle, by her marriage with Joseph Richard, a silk manufacturer in Lyon, had numerous descendants.
 One of his sons, my grandfather, revived the the family’s military tradition.
 He distinguished himself during the First World War at the end of which he was General commanding the 15th Army Corps; he then commanded the 15th Military Region.
 René, the youngest of the Monroes of Chervé, settled in Argentina before coming back to his beautiful house, Le Bretail.
 The eldest of the nine, Louis-Augustin, is the ancestor of the Gourd and Reding families.

 The First and Second World Wars followed by the war in Indochina took a heavy toll on the Monroes : six of them fell, including Donald who was killed during the German blitz upon London in 1944.
 He was a reporter with the British Eighth Army.